Caste Is Stunting All of India’s Children

 Once we pieced together this story from observations and interviews, we found it in quantitative data, too.
 It is not in the poorest, least educated, or worst governed villages or states of India where open defecation remains most common.
 It is in the places where most people are willing to tell a surveyor that they enforce the casteist rules of untouchability in their interactions with lower caste people.
 Indian Muslims, who have different ideas about purity, pollution, and propriety than Hindus, are more likely to use latrines.
 Open defecation in Muslim neighborhoods is so much lower than it is in Hindu neighborhoods that Muslim children are more likely to survive infancy, despite being poorer.

 This explanation for rural India’s widespread open defecation can make people uncomfortable — especially development professionals.
-Of course, local rural development bureaucrats and politicians are rarely surprised by it: Anyone who spends time in India’s villages knows that casteism too often remains alive and well.
+Of course, local rural development bureaucrats and politicians are rarely surprised by it; anyone who spends time in India’s villages knows that casteism too often remains alive and well.
 One time, a state official thanked us for putting into words an explanation that he, intuitively, already knew.

 But in the distant offices and conference rooms of Delhi and among international development agencies, casteism and untouchability can feel as remote and foreign as the idea that a person with a working latrine would choose to defecate in the open.
 Casteism here is more subtle than the open discrimination of the villages — and not talked about by polite people.
 Invoking cultural ideas of caste as the internationally unusual explanation for an internationally unusual problem smells of the sort of social insensitivity that is unbecoming of a development career.

-The current government’s sanitation drive, began in 2014 and which set the ambitious but impossible goal of eliminating open defecation by 2019, unfortunately does little to address the root causes of open defecation.
+The current government’s sanitation drive, which began in 2014 and set the ambitious but impossible goal of eliminating open defecation by 2019, unfortunately does little to address the root causes of open defecation.
 Indeed, it is the same sort of latrine construction program that prior governments have tried for decades.
 At a minimum, improving on prior programs would have required collecting careful data that tracks latrine use.
 Yet, more than halfway to the five-year deadline, the Indian government is not seriously measuring open defecation behavior; it mainly measures spending on latrine construction as money passes through local bureaucratic and political hands.

-Sadly, there is every reason to expect babies born in India in 2019 will keep dying because of the fecal germs spread by their neighbors.
+Sadly, there is every reason to expect that babies born in India in 2019 will keep dying because of the fecal germs spread by their neighbors.
 Even many of those who survive will suffer severe cognitive and physical damage from childhood diseases that could be stopped by the adoption of latrines The caste system was built for the benefit of those on top — but the children of brahmins are as vulnerable to germs as the children of the lowest-ranking castes.

 Photo credit: SAM PANTHAKY/AFP/Getty Images